amichai-bd/rvc_asap/README.md

-# rvc_asap
+# rvc_asap | riscv-core-as-simple-as-passible
-## riscv-core-as-simple-as-passible
-A riscv CPU compatible with RV32I unprivileged spec.
+RISCV CPU compatible with RV32I unprivileged spec.
 https://riscv.org/technical/specifications/

-# To builed the design
+# Builed the model - SW, RTL, simulation, FPGA
 Read the "HOW_TO" and make sure you have all tools installed:
 - modelsim - system verilog compiler & simulator (lite free version)
 - gcc - RISCV compiler & tools chains for SW

-### building the model:
+## building the model:
-> ./buildl.sh all
+./buildl.sh all
+1. Compile with GCC the source code C/Asembly, link it together, genreate <mem>.sv for simulation, <mem>.mif for FPGA.
+2. Compile the RTL & run simulation for the level0 tests
+3. Automated scripts will report the simulation results
+4. Use the quartus GUI to load the model to the DE10-lite FPGA

-In this project we will create a riscv core capabile running programs compatible with the RV32I Spec.
+## RISCV core capabile running programs compatible with the RV32I Spec.
 Demonstration running on DE10-lite FPGA:
 <img src="https://user-images.githubusercontent.com/81047407/185759832-5198ac3b-9fec-4154-9fb7-5eecbec85885.png" width="300">

 # Steps we completed for this